 - (c) "Transition planning services" means rehabilitation counseling, information and referral to community services for students age 16 and older in secondary special education programs. - (d) "Local education authority" means the special education interlocal or cooperative or school district responsible for the local special education program. - (e) "Special education program" means services that are provided pursuant to public law 94-142-(, the education of all handicapped children's act)-, as implemented in Kansas through K.S.A.
-72-3403 et seq., and amendments thereto, and public law 101-476-(, the individuals with disabilities education act). - (f) "Secretary" means the secretary for children and families or the designee of the secretary. - (g) "Local transition council" means a representative group of persons with disabilities and their families, school personnel, adult service agency personnel and members of the general public, such as employers which, that develops an annual plan to improve secondary special education, transition and transition planning services. - Sec.
-13. K.S.A.
+72-3403 et seq., and amendments thereto, and public law 101-476-(, the individuals with disabilities education act). - (f) "Secretary" means the secretary for children and families or the designee of the secretary. - (g) "Local transition council" means a representative group of persons with disabilities and their families, school personnel, adult service agency personnel and members of the general public, such as employers-which, that develops an annual plan to improve secondary special education, transition and transition planning services. - Sec.
+15. K.S.A.
 76-1001b is hereby amended to read as follows: 76-1001b. (a) The state board of education may adopt rules and regulations for the admission of students to the Kansas state school for the deaf.
 Such students may be admitted as day students or as resident students. - (b) Every resident of the state who is within the age of eligibility for admission, as determined by the state board of education, and who is unable to materially benefit from attendance in the public schools because of-a hearing-impairment loss, as determined under article 9 of chapter 72 of Kansas Statutes Annotated, and amendments thereto, shall be entitled to admission to the Kansas state school for the deaf.
-Nonresidents of the state may be admitted to the Kansas state school for the deaf until maximum enrollment is attained so long as such admittance does not result in the exclusion of any eligible resident of the state from-said-such school. - Sec.
-14. K.S.A.
-19-2698, 36-517, 39-1107, 65-3276, 65-6511, 72-3253, 72-3404, 75-3740, 75-5391, 75-5397c, 75-5399 and 76-1001b and K.S.A.
+Nonresidents of the state may be admitted to the Kansas state school for the deaf until maximum enrollment is attained so long as such admittance does not result in the exclusion of any eligible resident of the state from-said-such school.

+Sec.
+16. K.S.A.
+19-2698, 36-517, 39-1107, 65-3276, 65-6511, 72-3253, 72-3404, 75-3740, 75-5391, 75-5399 and 76-1001b and K.S.A.
 2021 Supp.
-50-676 are hereby repealed. - Sec.
-15. This act shall take effect and be in force from and after its publication in the statute book.
+50-676 are hereby repealed.